Performance Improvements in SQL Server

 As you can see, there are two logical reads and 0 physical reads.
 This SQL Statement may be cached and this is the reason why you are seeing the Physical read as 0.
 If you want to see the physical read, then, restart your database and definitely you will see the physical read.

 In the next article, I am going to discuss how to improve the table scan performance using a unique key in SQL Server.
-Here, in this article, I try to explain some of the basic concepts to understand the performance improvements in SQL Server.
+Here, in this article, I try to explain some of the basic concepts to understand the performance improvements in SQL Server with example.
+I hope you enjoy this Performance Improvements in SQL Server with Examples article.